 Even better, could a quality trot on cue improve the naturally gaited horse’s smooth gaits?
 Yes, I believe this can.

 I transitioned Lady from gait to a few circles of quality trot on cue before transitioning back to the smooth gait.
-Pictured below Lady is performing a nice forward, connected working trot.
+Pictured below is Lady performing a nice forward, connected working trot.
 Notice her neutral back and how her hind leg is reaching deeper under her body compared with the top photo.